tuya/tuya-homebridge/README.md

 ## Installation
-Before use, please uninstall `homebridge-tuya-platform` first.
-They can't run together.
-(But the config is compatible, no need to delete.)
+Before using this plugin, please make sure to uninstall `homebridge-tuya-platform` first as these two plugins cannot run simultaneously.
+However, the configuration files are compatible, so there's no need to delete them.

 #### For Homebridge Web UI Users
-Go to plugin page, search `@0x5e/homebridge-tuya-platform` and install.
+Go to plugin page, search for `@0x5e/homebridge-tuya-platform` and install it.

 #### For Homebridge Command Line Users

+Run the following command in the terminal:
 ```
 npm install @0x5e/homebridge-tuya-platform
 ```